 Those Were 10 Of Our Favorite LGBTQ+ Bands & Iconic Gay Bands –

 The influence of LGBTQ+ people in culture is undeniable, with music being the most prominent.
 There are little genres that don’t have some queer influence along the way.

 From coming out as trans to singing about porn, LGBTQ+ bands have always been a controversial topic of discussion.

-Queer folk have seemingly impacted punk more so than other genres.
-The controversy and aggression of punk draws in people who don’t ‘fit in’ with society.
+Queer folk has seemingly impacted punk more so than other genres.
+The controversy and aggression of punk draw in people who don’t ‘fit in’ with society.
 The music itself is a protest against the norm and allows an expression of solidarity with all those who aren’t conventionally ‘normal’.